Bullying is a serious and distressing experience. Many children and young people carry the effects of bullying into their adult lives.

 - be reluctant to join in certain activities

-- have bruises they don’t explain
+- have bruises, cuts or scratches they can’t explain

 - seem unhappy or insecure, with low self-esteem or self confidence

-- say things like “nobody likes me” or “I haven’t got any friends”
+- say things like 'nobody likes me' or 'I haven’t got any friends'

 - talk about wanting to hurt someone or get back at someone